 \end{theorem}

-Recently, following the path led by Lov\'{a}sz and F\"{u}redi, Scoot and Wilmer \cite{SW2019} established a new correspondence between exterior algebra and hypergraphs.
-It turns out to be an effective way to tackle pairs of set systems with the Bollob\'{a}s type cross-intersecting requirements.
-As an application of their method, they proved the following weighted Bollob\'{a}s theorem for finite-dimensional real vector spaces.
+Recently, following the path led by Lov\'{a}sz and F\"{u}redi, Scott and Wilmer \cite{SW2019} established a new correspondence between exterior algebra and hypergraphs.
+It turns out to be an effective way to tackle pairs of set systems with the Bollob\'{a}s-type cross-intersecting requirements.
+As an application of their method, Scott and Wilmer proved the following weighted Bollob\'{a}s' theorem for finite-dimensional real vector spaces.

 \begin{theorem} \cite{SW2019} Let $(A_1,B_1),\ldots,(A_m,B_m)$ be pairs of non-trivial subspaces of a finite dimensional real vector space.
 Write $a_i=\dim(A_i)$ and $b_i=\dim(B_i)$ for every $1\leq i\leq m$.
 Suppose that \begin{itemize} \item $\dim(A_i\cap B_i)=0$, for $1\leq i\leq m$, \item $\dim(A_i\cap B_j)>0$, for $1\leq i\neq j\leq m$, and \item $a_1\leq a_2\leq \ldots\leq a_m$ and $b_1\geq b_2\geq\ldots\geq b_m$. \end{itemize} Then